Elasticsearch plugin

 Overview

-The Elasticsearch plugin connects QALIPSIS to Elasticsearch.
+The Elasticsearch plugin connects QALIPSIS to Elasticsearch using the elasticsearch REST client.

 - Technology addressed